-Why not mix an Opera cocktail to mark the premier of this classic...and for real opera buffs, why not enjoy the cocktail before you head out to see the opera tonight - preferably Madame Butterfly.
+Why not mix an Opera cocktail to mark the premier of this classic...and for real opera buffs, why not enjoy the cocktail before you watch an opera tonight - preferably Madame Butterfly.

 Towards the end of the American Civil War, rumours had been flying around that the Confederates, Southern states fighting the north for the right to own slaves, had a mysterious secret weapon.
 And, on this day in 1864, the secret weapon was unveiled.
 A combat submarine, powered by hand cranks, the H. L. Hunley, attacked and sank the U.S.S.
 Housatonic - the first successful submarine attack in military history.